 They help keep woven fabrics from fraying.
 Help is the operative word here.
 Don’t go pulling on the edges to see if they’ll come undone.
 They will.
 But if you’re very careful they won’t.
 This would not work if this were a heavily used garment or bag.
 Since it’s being hung up for a few weeks once a year, this will suffice.

 Now here is a term that is common in quilting but we can learn with this starter project.
 Fussy Cutting is a term used to describe putting a pattern piece over the part of the fabric you want to highlight in your project.
-One of the upholstery fabrics had a lot of Negative Space (background or area on the fabric where there isn’t any interest, the spaces between the elements that retain your attention when looking at a fabric/design) and I wanted to use the red focal point parts of the design instead.
+One of the upholstery fabrics had a lot of Negative Space (background or area on the fabric where there isn’t any interest, the spaces between the elements that don’t grab your attention when looking at a fabric/design) and I wanted to use the red focal point parts of the design instead.
 So I put the heart pattern piece over the area I really wanted to show up on the heart.

 Here are some examples of fussy cutting.
 I also wanted to use some solid to make it more interesting.